-De Novo: If your product is a new device that does not have predicate it can be compared to, then you'll have to apply De Novo approval. p
+De Novo: If your product is a new device that does not have predicate to which it can be compared, then you'll have to apply De Novo approval.

 Humanitarian Device Exemption (HDE): Class III devices that are intended to benefit patients with rare diseases can submit for HDE.
 The company must first apply for the Humanitarian Use Device designation.